 If the position of the Guide Wire is not satisfactory, the Wire Guide can be used to insert a second wire using the lateral offsets or angular offsets.
-To place a secondary Guide Wire, maintain the initial Guide Wire in place as a reference point.
+Maintain the initial Guide Wire in place as a reference point.
 The Wire Guide allows a rotation at the cortex of 5-degree increments and a translation of 3mm increments.